prince991869-afk/Demo-for-KIET-/README.md

-# Demo-for-KIET-
+# Demo-for-KIET-Ghaziabad
-making demo repositories for KIET
+making demo repositories for KIET in first year btech